EmilyFabulous

 • Place the lid on the dehydrator and set it to 135ºF.
 It will take anywhere from 6-10 hours for the tomatoes to fully dehydrate.

-fresh cut tomatoes on a dehydrator tray
+fresh cut tomatoes on a dehydrator tray.

 How to Dry Tomatoes in the Oven

-Place the sliced tomatoes on a baking sheet and place it in the oven at 250°F. Bake for 4-5 hours until they reach your desired texture.
+Place the sliced tomatoes on a baking sheet and place them in the oven at 250°F. Bake for 4-5 hours until they reach your desired texture.
 Allow the tomatoes to fully cool before storing.

 How to Store Dehydrated Tomatoes